NeverSettels/epicodus-portafolio/README.md

 3. Step three: Clone this repository.
 4. Step four: Open the repository.
 5. Step five: Drag the html file into your broswer.
 6. Step six: Start picking your toppings!

+or check it out at [My portafolio](https://neversettels.github.io/epicodus-portafolio/)

 ## **Known Bugs**